 What Do the Levels 1, 2, and 3 Mean On a Background Check?

-Before learning more about the intricacies behind a level 2 background check, it can be beneficial for people to know the basics of the following background checks: level 1, level 2, and level 3.
+Before learning more about the intricacies behind a level 2 background screening, it can be beneficial for people to know the basics of the following background checks: level 1, level 2, and level 3.

 - Level 1: This is the simplest check an individual or company can conduct.
 It only consists of a name covering where the subject resides (usually their home state) and their employment history.